by Emily Fuller Williams, LMT

 Think of mudras as self-talk for your hands.
 These simple movements, the gestures that we often make unconsciously, can help us focus on our work, calm ourselves, release anger and energize us.
 Used for centuries by many different cultures, mudras are documented in Eastern dance and meditation, in ancient Egyptian friezes, even in Byzantine icons of Christ.
 Most of us use them today, too—sometimes unknowingly.
 We wave goodbye, we press a hand to our chest in distress, we wriggle our fingers to release energy, or press fingertips together to calm ourselves.

-Open Mudras: Ancient Gestures to Ease Modern Stress and you'll see how easy these gestures are to learn.
+Open Mudras: Ancient Gestures to Ease Modern Stress or the companion Mudra Pocket Cards and you'll see how easy these gestures are to learn.
 Even better, mudras can be done anywhere, at any time: at traffic lights, in meetings, in airplanes, when we're arguing, when we're grieving, when we need to prepare for sleep.

 The word "mudra" can be translated from the Sanskrit as "that which brings inner peace," and as author and massage therapist Emily Fuller Williams points out, mudras are a physical means of quieting our bodies.
 This physical tool for soothing ourselves can also change how we look at ourselves, at the people in our lives, and at our challenges, she believes, citing reports from her clients.

 "People who do the love mudra say that it changes what they perceive.
 They notice that people love them, and they find themselves more likely to see more love in the world," Williams says.
 "This may be because when you focus on something you see more of it."

 The prosperity mudra, rather than bring instant riches, makes people more aware of opportunities, explains the author.
 "People also tell me that it makes them more willing to ask others for help with their careers and projects."